 - Levalbuterol – This quick-relief medication is used to help relieve wheezing and shortness of breath by opening up breathing passages.
 Its usage is also prescribed to those suffering from COPD and other lung diseases.
 Common dosages are taken via a nebulizer.
 It is also dispensed using a metered-dose inhaler.

 - Leukotriene modifiers – This group includes Singulair, Zyflo, and Accolate.
 These drugs help by blocking the allergic response and controlling inflammation.
-Only Singulair is approved for management of allergic rhinitis.
+Only Singulair is approved for the management of allergic rhinitis.

 Please consult with your health provider before taking these medications.